romi13147organization/nlp/README.md

 6. (Optional) If you want to train the DistillBert model yourself the [CUDA-Toolkit](https://developer.nvidia.com/cuda-12-6-0-download-archive) is required in order to utilize the GPU for training.

 ## Project Structure
-The project is divided into 3 main jupyter notebooks
+The project is divided into 3 main jupyter notebooks:
 * [data-exploration](./data_exploration.ipynb)
 * [data-classification](./data_classification.ipynb)
 * [distilBERT](./distllbert-test.ipynb)